DolfeLive/3D-Model-To-Minecraft-Particles/README.md

 # Minecraft Datapack To Commands

-A project that aims to make the export from **[Particle converter](https://github.com/kemo14331/Particle-Converter/tree/main)** .mcfunction files and turn them into command block creations to use datapacks in completley vanilla
+A Project that turns ply 3d models into 3d models out of particles in minecraft

 <img src="image.png">